fluxninja/aperture/docs/content/reference/policies/spec.md

 :::

-Signals flow into the components via input ports and results are emitted on output ports.
+Signals flow into the components from input ports and results are emitted on output ports.
 Components are wired to each other based on signal names forming an execution graph of the circuit.

 :::note